geephile/PS_Install_Software/README.md

 Its not intended to solve every issue but just to help me to be quicker up and running.
 Hopfully you can use this as a startingpoint for creating your own (better) solution
 Change the following arrays and fill them with the software you need (or want to remove)

-$Packages
+- $Packages
-$WebPIPackages
+- $WebPIPackages
-$PowershellModules
+- $PowershellModules
-$WindowsFeaturePackages
+- $WindowsFeaturePackages
-$Bloatware
+- $Bloatware

-The bloatware list i found somewhere online and can not take credit for the extensive research is took to generate that.
-If i find the original creator i will add the credits due
-(If you are the creator contact me)
+For the bloatware list i used https://github.com/Sycnex/Windows10Debloater as a source so credits for Sycnex